2023

 Sunday, 2-12-2023: I feel as if I’m in a period of intellectual stagnation.

 Wednesday, 2-15-2023: I’ve resumed my long-suspended weekly shoulder exercises.
-My right forearm and wrist symptoms finally have disappeared, for now.
+My right forearm and wrist symptoms have finally disappeared, for now.
 I have to be very careful in using that part of my body, to avoid the symptoms.

 [Later note (2-16-2023): And now those symptoms have returned!]